Want to keep up with my adventures and wanderings?

 So, what keeps me in chains, and how do I get out of them?
 I’m going to explore many of the things that keep us from trusting God when things are difficult.
-I want to do this not because I’ve mastered the art, but because I know the study will drive me deeper into his word where the lessons and truths will establish themselves in my heart.
+I want to do this not because I’ve mastered the art, but because I know the study will drive me deeper into His Word where the lessons and truths will establish themselves in my own heart.

 Like the Israelites, God’s salvation took me out of slavery, and I was grateful.
-But he’s also led me into the desert, and turns out I don’t always like the desert.
+But He’s also led me into the desert, and it turns out I don’t always like the desert.
 It’s uncomfortable and boring and hard.
 I don’t understand it, and I never feel settled.
 I’m starting to wonder where we’re even going.
 I’m grumbling.
 I want comfort.
 I want pleasure and ease and accolades and security and control, and the desert gives little opportunity for such things.
-The only thing to rely on in the desert is HIM, and I’m too often not content to depend on his daily sustenance and bask in his presence.
+The only thing to rely on in the desert is God, and I’m too often not content to depend on His daily sustenance and bask in His presence.

-Receiving his rest is also about giving up myself.
-I can’t follow him to the Promised Land (or anywhere else) if I’m still hanging on to my own agenda.
+Receiving God’s rest is also about giving up myself.
+I can’t follow Him to the Promised Land (or anywhere else) if I’m still hanging on to my own agenda.
 And ultimately, hanging on to my agenda is a lack of trust.
-It means I don’t believe he knows what he’s doing or that he’s capable of doing it or that he really wants what’s best for me.
+It means either I don’t believe He knows what He’s doing or that He’s capable of doing it or that He really wants what’s best for me.

 When I was young, I used to judge the Israelites for their lack of faith.
-How could they doubt him when they’d seen all the miracles he did in Egypt and throughout their own history?
+How could they doubt God when they’d seen all the miracles He did in Egypt and throughout their own history?

 Time tempered my arrogance as my own grumblings appeared.
 The temptation to follow my own path—one that makes sense and feels good—looms constantly in my mind, pounding my faith like a battering ram.

-The only way to walk in the desert with joy is to trust him, and the only way to trust him is to know him.
-But if we’re in the desert without all of the things we think we want, what’s the point?
+The only way to walk in the desert with joy is to trust God, and the only way to trust Him is to know Him.
+But if we’re in the desert without all the things we think we want, what’s the point?
 Why keep doing it?
-And what is this rest he offers?
+And what is this rest He offers?
 Can we get past all the obstacles to experience it?